 Carpal Tunnel Syndrome is a common yet painful disorder and can prevent people from carrying out simple tasks.
 However, there are a number of things sufferers can do to ease their symptoms, such as:

 - avoiding repetitive movements during work and leisure

 - wearing wrist supports when needed

 - making sure your seating station at work is positioned properly

 In more serious cases it is possible to get anti-inflammatory medication from your GP who may also suggest wearing a wrist splint or steroid injections to reduce swelling.

-An operation named ‘carpal tunnel release’ is carried out in more severe cases which reduces the pressure on the median nerve.
+An operation named ‘carpal tunnel release’ is carried out in more severe cases to reduce the pressure on the median nerve.
 Surgery of this nature has high success rates and patients can return to normal life.
-In very rare cases, the outcome of CTS can be long-term nerve-damage with constant numbness and weakness.
+In very rare cases, the outcome of CTS can be long-term nerve damage with constant numbness and weakness.

 One of the most common reasons why office workers seek a claim for Carpal Tunnel Syndrome is because of the repetitive strain on their wrists.
 Typing on a keyboard and navigating a mouse are two main causes.

 Manual workers are at risk if they are carrying out daily tasks requiring them to form an unusual bodily posture or continually lifting or moving heavy tools or machinery in a rhythmic manner.
 Again this can place strain on various parts of the body including the wrists.